mprinc/docker.github.io/engine/security/security.md

 The daemon is also potentially vulnerable to other inputs, such as image loading from either disk with `docker load`, or from the network with `docker pull`.
-As of Docker 1.3.2, images are now extracted in a chrooted subprocess on Linux/Unix platforms, being the first-step in a wider effort toward privilege separation.
-As of Docker 1.10.0, all images are stored and accessed by the cryptographic checksums of their contents, limiting the possibility of an attacker causing a collision with an existing image.
+As of Docker 1.3.2, <span class='important'>images are now extracted in a chrooted subprocess</span> on Linux/Unix platforms, being the first-step in a wider effort toward <span class='definition'>privilege separation</span>.
+As of Docker 1.10.0, all images are stored and accessed by the <span class='definition'>cryptographic checksums</span> of their contents, limiting the possibility of an <span class='important'>attacker causing a collision with an existing image</span>.

 Finally, if you run Docker on a server, it is recommended to run exclusively Docker on the server, and move all other services within containers controlled by Docker.
-Of course, it is fine to keep your favorite admin tools (probably at least an SSH server), as well as existing monitoring/supervision processes, such as NRPE and collectd.
+Of course, it is fine to keep your favorite admin tools (probably at least an SSH server), as well as existing monitoring/supervision processes, such as <span class='definition'>NRPE</span> and <span class='definition'>collectd</span>.

 ## Linux kernel capabilities